kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 ### Overview

 I submitted a PR for this file to be merged with master.
 Prof. Buzard suggested that I improve clarity on certain sections.
 As such, I spent time revising the PR.
 I was assigned [Issue #56](https://github.com/kbuzard-SU/gradualism/issues/56) related to some problems with Geneva1.
 My thoughts are recorded on Github.
-The following notes outline thoughts on the Github issues.
+The following notes outline thoughts on the Github issues #56 and #57.
 Then, in the "Relevant notes" section, I record comments related to my work in manually coding Smoot-Hawley.

 #### Github Issues (#56-57)
 - Before going continuing with issue #56, it is important to understand potential copyright restrictions ([Issue #57](https://github.com/kbuzard-SU/gradualism/issues/57))
-    - While waiting for this, I can reexamine the Geneva1 hard copy vs PDF and develop a specific list of differences. **My biggest concern here is the potential difference in 911.a**
+    - While waiting for this, I can reexamine the Geneva1 hard copy vs PDF and develop a specific list of differences.
+    - ~~ **My biggest concern here is the potential difference in 911.a*~~* **This concern was resolved in [Issues #56](https://github.com/kbuzard-SU/gradualism/issues/56).
+The French version of Geneva1 was used to verify the correct solution of this entry

 ### Relevant notes (S-H):

 - p.1301 Tough section.
 Should discuss with Victor. **Come back**